 In addition to this, you can show team logos or icons next to the names.
 All you have to do is have a .png image with the exact name of the team and put it in a folder called “TeamImages” in your game’s install location.

-Just go to steam, right click on VAIL, select manage then browse local files.
-From here go into the VAIL folder, Saved, Caster, then create a folder called “TeamImages” with no space.
-Then all you need to do is drop all of your team logo and images into this folder and it will automatically find the correct image when you input that team’s name into the caster UI.
+Just type into the windows search bar "%AppData%" and hit enter to open up the AppData folder.
+This will open automatically to the Roaming folder in AppData, which isn't exactly where you need to go.
+So just go back one folder to the actual AppData folder, then go to Local, VAIL, Saved, and then create a folder called "Caster" and within that folder create one called "TeamImages."
+Then all you need to do is drop all of your team logo and images into this folder and it will automatically find the correct image when you input that team's name into the caster UI.

 So for example, if the team is called “Team VAIL” just drop a .png image called “Team VAIL.png” into the TeamImages folder you created, then go into the caster UI and type in the team name, “Team VAIL” and hit enter and the icon will appear.